 "I got a citation!
 What do I do?"

-- When you signed your citation, you promised to appear before the Tomball Municipal Court no later than the Court date listed on the citation.
-You must appear in Court on your scheduled Court date if you do not pay the scheduled fine or enter a plea beforehand.
-Phone calls, emails, and FAX's do not count as appearances.
+- When you signed your citation, you promised to appear before the Tomball Municipal Court no later than the court date listed on the citation.
+You must appear in Court on your scheduled court date if you do not pay the scheduled fine, enter a plea, or have your case continued beforehand.

 - Your signature on the citation is not a guilty plea.
 You have a right to contest the charges against you.
+You have a right to see the evidence against you.
 You have a right to plea "Not Guilty" and have a trial before a judge or jury.

 - You may be able to resolve your citation without coming to Court.
 Go to our "Resolving Your Citation" page to better understand your options.